baddate/srht-docker/README.md

 ## Populate lists.sr.ht with real data

-The service is currently not setup to receive/send emails, hence the easiest to populate lists is to import existing data.

-- [Optional] Step 0: If you want to simulate the integration between the mail data and actual users, you will need to create users via [127.0.0.1:5000](http://127.0.0.1:5000) that have the appropriate email address setup.
+[Optional] If you want to simulate the integration between the mail data and actual users, you will need to create users via [127.0.0.1:5000](http://127.0.0.1:5000) that have the appropriate email address setup.

+Data can be ingested in the following two ways.

+### Import data from existing list

+(We assume that the existing list is on lists.sr.ht; instructions can be easily tweaked for other providers.)

 - Step 1: Export one of your lists from [lists.sr.ht](https://lists.sr.ht) via settings => import/export => Export mail spool
 - Step 2: Import it into [127.0.0.1:5006](http://127.0.0.1:5006) via settings
   => import/export => Import mail spool

+### Send new emails to the list

+This is very easy using the `contrib/send_email.py` script.
+Examples of usage can be found at the top of the script.